solejar/languages/backlog.md

 **Functional**

-- Due cards are currently shuffled.
-But they should be in order, with noise added.
-And I guess a limit to new cards per day?
-  - Some parts of this are arbitrary, but I need to at least make sure that if you get it wrong, it gets put back into the pile immediately
-- Perhaps add the next interval under the choice?
+- Work on getting the next interval to display under the choice properly

 **Nonfunctional**

+- Add more comments
 -